TomaszBednorz/Alarm_clock/README.md

 - User can read current date and time from LCD display
 - User can set two different alarms and current time by buttons
 - Alarms trigger buzzer and LED strip
+- User can choose different types of LED blinking and buzzer sounds

 ## Bill of materials
 - STM32 Nucleo F072RB